Rotary vane vs. rotary screw compressors: what’s the difference?

 Some industries avoid vane compressors, though.
 This is because of the need for oil and requiring a 100% oil-free compressed air producer.
 Additionally, where nearby, internal air quality is contaminated, such as in a sawmill, contaminants would eventually cause the vane compressor to seize up.

 Rotary screw air compressors are designed to stand vertically.
 As a result, their footprint is as small as 2 meters by 2 meters (slightly larger when a built-in dryer is needed).
 Despite this smaller footprint, they still possess substantial compressed air production capability.
+Their versatility and higher efficiency make them ideal for energy-intensive industries such as food & beverage, pharmaceuticals, and electronics manufacturing.

 For oil-sensitive uses, such as in the hospitality or food & beverage industries, oil-free screw compressors are a solid choice.
 Furthermore, in environments with internally unclean air, rotary air compressor versions avoid the risk of getting clogged up.